Report information on oil and natural gas production

 A royalty taxpayer is a producer of oil or natural gas who takes ownership of oil or natural gas production.
 These producers are the direct recipients of proceeds from the first sale of the oil or natural gas and are responsible for paying royalties on oil or natural gas production.

-Producers report pricing and cost of service information to the Ministry of Energy, Mines and Low Carbon Innovation and information about infrastructure, wells, pipelines and facilities to the British Columbia Energy Regulator (BCER).
+Producers report pricing and cost of service information to the Ministry of Energy and Climate Solutions and information about infrastructure, wells, pipelines and facilities to the British Columbia Energy Regulator (BCER).
 They also report valuation information for natural gas liquids and sulphur to the Ministry of Finance.

 Operators of a reporting facility